 If the list of iCloud backups is empty or dimmed, consider these possibilities:

-- Your device may never have completed a successful backup to iCloud.
-Incomplete backups do not show a size or date and cannot be used to restore your device.
+- Your device might never have completed a successful backup to iCloud.
+Incomplete backups don't show a size or date, and you can't use them to restore your device.
 Make sure that you have correctly followed the instructions for backing up your iOS device to iCloud.

-- Your device may be using an earlier version of iOS than was used to create the backup.
-Update to the latest version of iOS, if necessary, then try restoring your device from iCloud again.
+- Your device might be using an earlier version of iOS than was used to create the backup.
+Update to the latest version of iOS, then try restoring your device from iCloud again.

 - If you haven't backed up your iOS device to iCloud for 180 days or longer, Apple reserves the right to delete the backups associated with that device.
 Review the iCloud Terms and Conditions for more information.